Table of ContentsDown

 What is iCal Feed

-iCalendar (iCal) format is a standard for calendar data exchange. iCal Feed enables an application to publish Date and Time based data to an external calender application (like Google calendar) via the iCal standard.
-By subscribing to iCal feeds you can view the up-to-date status of your calendering and scheduling information.
+iCalendar (iCal) format is a standard for calendar data exchange. iCal Feed enables an application to publish Date and Time based data to an external calendar application (like Google calendar) via the iCal standard.
+By subscribing to iCal feeds you can view the up-to-date status of your calendaring and scheduling information.
 Zoho Creator supports iCal Feed for views (list, summary or grid) which has a Date-Time field in its list of selected columns.
-To subscribe to an iCal Feed, create the required iCal Feed URL for the ZC view and paste it into your favorite iCal reader.
+To subscribe to an iCal Feed, Create the required iCal Feed URL for the ZC view and paste it into your favorite iCal reader.

 To create the iCal Feed URL,

-- Access the application and click on More Actions -> iCal Feed from the required view header as shown in the screen-shot given below.
+- Access the application and click on Settings -> Links -> iCal Feed from the required report header as shown in the screen-shot given below.

-- The dialog to enable the ical feed will be displayed as shown in the screen-shot below:
+- The dialog to enable the ical feed will be displayed.

 - Enable the option Enable iCal Feed for this view to display the basic iCal feed URL.
-The screen-shot given below displays the basic iCal feed url for the view named "iCal View".
+The screen-shot given below displays the basic iCal feed url for the view named "Event Management".
 The Deluge Field Names for the view is also displayed in the dialog for easy reference while creating the iCal url.

 - If your view is private, you can access the iCal feed only if you are logged in to Zoho Creator.
 To access the feed without login, select the Click Here option displayed in the iCal Feed dialog.
 You will now find an encrypted code appended to the basic URL.